 In 2012, I spent 4 months living in the foothills of the Himalayan mountains in Dharamshala, volunteering for Dharamshala Animal Rescue.
 While on my day off, I stumbled upon a very good looking street pup.
 As always, I wanted to meet the pup.
 I also wanted to check to make sure that he wasn’t sick, and that he was neutered.
 If there were any issues, I could let the clinic know, and he could get picked up for a rabies vaccine and neutering.

-It was definitely NOT in my mind to keep him.
-I was still very heart broken over Pierrot, who was originally going to come back to Canada with me, but who had been poisoned a few weeks before.
+It was definitely NOT my intention to keep him.
+I was still very heart broken over Pierrot, who was originally going to come back to Canada with me, but who had been poisoned a few weeks prior.

 When I approached Batuk, he stood there like a statue; head down, ears pinned back, and tail tucked tight between his legs.
 He didn’t move.
 This was not normal behavior for a street pup his age.
 Usually when foreign people give street dogs attention (especially puppies) they are friendly and excited to have found a friend, as this usually means food is coming.